 The data sources could be a database, Relational Database Management System (RDBMS), machine data, flat files, log files, web sources, and other sources such as RDF Site Summary (RSS) feeds.
 The ETL tools for connecting these data sources include Apache Flume and Apache Sqoop, Apache HBase, Apache Hive, Apache Oozie, Apache Phoenix, Apache Pig, and Apache ZooKeeper.

-While setting up ETL in Hadoop, you have to plan your data architecture depending on the amount of data, type, and the rate of new data generation.
+While setting up ETL in Hadoop, you have to plan your data architecture depending on the amount of data, type, and rate of new data generation.
 You can start small and increase the project as it advances from stage to stage, knowing that your aim is moving data into Hadoop at a frequency that meets your analytic requirements.
 When combined with business intelligence tools, it gives more significant insights.

 3. Defining the Metadata